 Locusts can sense when their population density begins to increase, according to scientists.
 They become attracted to each other.
 They eat more and develop faster.
 But the conditions must be just right for locusts to join forces.

 Sudden rainfall could help feed a growing population and cause flooding that corrals locusts together and attract more locusts to join.
 What often starts as a small gathering can quickly spiral into a huge swarm of thousands, millions or even billions of locusts.
 As part of this transformation, locusts may change color, according to scientists.

 Some species of locusts become migratory, flying long distances across borders in search of food.
 The most devastating, best-known, and most frequently studied example is the desert locust.
 Unlike other pests, which are often localized, desert locusts can swarm and fly, and an entire region can be wiped out of crops.
+Other pests often situate in one area, making it easier for pest control baton rouge companies (and pest control services in other locations) to come and efficiently eliminate any pests within a property or certain area.
 The huge swarms of desert locusts can devastate farms which puts the livelihoods of these farmers and those that rely on their crops in danger.

 Locust Phases: Shifting from Solitary to Swarming